-Hey folks, this low fat tzatziki dip is the third in my series of four of my favourite dips.
+Hey folks, this low fat Tzatziki dip is the third in my series of four of my favourite dips.

 The cucumber adds a real freshness to the creamy yogurt.

-That makes it perfect for spring and summer outdoors feasting.
+This Tzatziki dip is perfect for spring and summer outdoors feasting.

-An ideal compliment to your BBQ, or just as a dipping sauce for your Crudités!
+It’s an ideal compliment to your BBQ, or just as a dipping sauce for your Crudités!